 Likewise, when the chassis reaches the paint shop, the mechanism must survive not only the painting process but also the baking process involving a heavy-duty oven reaching between 43°C/110°F to 60°C/140°F during a very short period of time.

 RFID Designed for High Temperatures

-The Xerafy Micro X-II series are RFID metal tags that allow the implementation of the RFID tags directly on the asset early in the production process to provide management with tracking information as specific to better identify where the product is, where this product is stored and detect bottlenecks within the manufacturing process.
+The Xerafy MICRO series are high-temperature passive UHF RFID metal mount tags that allow the RFID tags to be implemented directly on the asset.
+Using them early in the production process provides management with specific tracking data to identify where the product is, where a product is stored, and detect bottlenecks within production.

-A properly designed RFID system can greatly improve efficiencies, control costs and streamline overall production processes.
-Additional benefits of applying the RFID tag at the source level is to assist in inventory control, quality, and returns and counterfeiting prevention.
+RFID can also be applied by the manufacturer at the source level, to assist in inventory control, quality, and returns and counterfeiting prevention.
 Many applications exist where a label cannot be mounted on a surface.
 The current challenge from customers is for a tag that has superior performance on metal and can survive high temperatures, pressures, and harsh environments of demanding applications.

 Xerafy is a pioneer in Industrial RFID, bringing to market several innovations that enable advanced industrial identification and automation capabilities.

 In addition to a complete range of field-proven RFID tags available off-the-shelf, Xerafy offers Custom RFID Tags services, covering everything from a personalization service bureau to custom-design engineering capabilities.